rssenar/DedupeCSV/README.md

 # DedupeCSV

-The program performs a de-dupe on a CSV file base on the following Criterias:
+Program performs a de-dupe on a CSV file base on the following Criterias:

-OPHH = One Record Per House Hold
+> OPHH = One Record Per House Hold
-OPP = One Record Per Person
+> OPP = One Record Per Person
-VIN = Vin#
+> VIN = Vin#

-Then genrates a clean output file along with a duplicates file.
+It then genrates a processed output file along with a duplicates file.